getodk/docs/odk2-src/odk-2-sync-protocol.rst

 Introduction
 ---------------

-This documents the Synchronization API used in ODK 2.
+This documents the Synchronization API used in ODK-X.

-The ODK 2 tools utilize a REST API to exchange configuration and data values with the server.
+The ODK-X tools utilize a REST API to exchange configuration and data values with the server.

 .. _sync-protocol-rest-url: